Munzur Valley National Park: Geography

 The national park is situated between 8 km northwest from the city center of Tunceli and Ovacık town, which is at a distance of 65 km from the provincial capital.
 It extends along the Munzur Valley to the Munzur Mountains, which rise up to 3300 m high Amsl in the north.
 The park spans an area of 420 km2.

 Geology

 The geological structure of the Munzur Mountains, which rise up between the Karasu and Murat dells, consists of sedimentary, volcanic, and intrusive rocks that have been metamorphosed.
 The mountain range is particularly divided by the streams Mercan and Munzur.

 There are several caves in the national park.
 Since they have not been systematically explored, big danger persists that unknown species might become extinct.
 Many existing travertines and hot springs indicate that Tunceli has a big potential for geothermal energy.

 Glacial lakes situated up from the elevations of 1600 m in the Mercan Valley, springs in the Ovacık Plain, canyons and waterfalls along the valleys enrich the natural values of the national park.
+Lake Karagöl is one of the main Glacial lake in the Munzur Mountains.